rust-lang/this-week-in-rust/drafts/2018-06-19-this-week-in-rust.md

 ## News & Blog Posts

+[Divans: Open source compression](https://blogs.dropbox.com/tech/2018/06/building-better-compression-together-with-divans/) in Rust from Dropbox using threads, SIMD with a [WASM demo](https://dropbox.github.io/divans) in the browser.

 # Crate of the Week

 This week's crate is [clap-verbosity-flag](https://crates.io/crates/clap-verbosity-flag), a small crate to easily add a verbosity setting to Rust command line applications.
 Thanks to [Yoshuawuyts](https://users.rust-lang.org/u/yoshuawuyts) for the suggestion!